-• The researchers found that the increased medial forefoot pressure was accompanied with excessive pronation which may lead to excessive eccentric traction to the plantar flexors, a group of foot muscles that physically link up to the medial and posterior shin.
-Over time, this excessive traction could lead to inflammation (Beck et al. 1994;Micheal et al.).
+- The researchers found that the increased medial forefoot pressure was accompanied with excessive pronation (heel shifted into over-straining positions), which leads to excessive eccentric traction to the plantar flexors (a group of foot muscles that physically link up to the medial and posterior shin).
+Over time, this excessive traction leads to inflammation and pain (Beck et al. 1994;Micheal et al.).

 References: